ibm-mas/gitops-demo/README.md

 ### Suite System DRO Configuration

-The `mas gitops-config` command below will provide MAS with the details needed to communicate with the **IBM Data Reporter Operator** that we installed on the cluster.
+The `mas gitops-mas-config` command below will provide MAS with the details needed to communicate with the **IBM Data Reporter Operator** that we installed on the cluster.
 It will add DRO configuration to the existing `/<account>/<cluster>/<instance>/ibm-mas-suite-configs.yaml` file and push the updated file to your **Config Repository**.

 ```bash